JohnnyCasares/trialpathway/README.md

 Additionally, through data preprocessing, the app aims to provide a clean dataset where keywords are stored for the training of Natural Language Processing algorithms.
 ## Technologies Used:

-- **Flutter/Dart:** The application is developed using the Flutter framework with Dart programming language, allowing for cross-platform development of mobile applications.
+- **Application:** The application is developed using the Flutter framework with Dart programming language, allowing for cross-platform development of mobile applications.

-- **ClinicalTrials.gov API:** This API provides access to a comprehensive database of clinical trials, enabling users to search for relevant studies based on various criteria such as condition, location, and intervention.
+- **Database:** PostgreSQL with AACT (Aggregate Analysis of ClinicalTrials.gov): Utilizing the publicly available relational database AACT, which contains all information (protocol and result data elements) about every study registered in ClinicalTrials.gov.
+Content is downloaded from ClinicalTrials.gov daily and loaded into AACT for streamlined access to comprehensive trial data.

-- **Postman:** Postman is utilized for testing and interacting with the ClinicalTrials.gov API endpoints during development to ensure proper integration and functionality.
+- **API Interaction:** Postman is utilized for testing and interacting with the AACT database endpoints during development to ensure proper integration and functionality.

 ## Sources: